Alignment-Aware Decoding: Results

 \section{Results}

-\paragraph{AAD consistently outperforms baselines.} The main results of our experiments are presented in \cref{tab:results_aad_lora}.
-Across both model families, our method consistently outperforms the baselines by a substantial margin, achieving notably strong win rates with larger models.
+\paragraph{AAD consistently outperforms baselines.} The main results of our experiments are shown in \cref{tab:results_aad_lora}.
+Across both model families, AAD consistently outperforms the baselines by a substantial margin, achieving notably strong win rates with larger models.
 Remarkably, our method continues to deliver strong gains even when evaluated with external oracle reward models (Nectar and Skywork).
 On the AlpacaEval framework (see \cref{tab:alpacaeval}), our method also achieves mostly high win rates.
-We provide additional results for AAD using fully finetuned models in \cref{sec:additional_results}.
+We also test AAD against traditional contrastive decoding \citep{li2023contrastive}, where we use an amateur model instead of the SFT version in \cref{eq:proba_ratio}.
+The results in \cref{tab:lora-aad_vs_cd} strongly suggest that the SFT model is crucial for the alignment improvements achieved by AAD.
+We provide additional results for AAD in \cref{sec:additional_results}.
+These include a detailed study of how AAD interacts with beam search, where we show that naive beam search often degrades alignment due to beam collapse, but can be stabilized via entropy thresholding and appropriate choice of $\alpha$.
+We further analyze the effect of beam width and demonstrate that, even under favorable settings, standard beam search provides limited gains compared to AAD.
+We also report results with fully fine-tuned models (beyond LoRA), confirming that the benefits of AAD persist under full fine-tuning, and study the effect of training duration, showing that AAD remains stable across epochs despite mild overtraining effects.

+\paragraph{AAD with open-source DPO models.} We evaluate AAD on OLMo-2-7B-DPO and OLMo-2-13B-DPO~\citep{olmo2}, two open-source LLMs trained with full-parameter fine-tuning on a large preference mixture.
+For each model, we use the matching OLMo-2 SFT checkpoint as $\pi_\textsc{sft}$ and the OLMo-2 reward model for evaluation.
+Under reward-model evaluation (\cref{tab:olmo2}), AAD outperforms all four baselines at both 7B and 13B scales, with a win rate of 0.98 against the SFT baseline.
+AAD beats greedy DPO in 71.5\% of pairwise comparisons at 7B and 75.2\% at 13B, indicating that the gains hold under a reward-model-free evaluator.

+\paragraph{Human evaluation.} To assess whether AAD's gains hold beyond reward-model evaluation, we conducted a head-to-head human study on responses from a 3B LLaMA model trained on the Skywork dataset.
+Results in \cref{tab:human_eval} show AAD wins between 58.7\% (versus greedy DPO) and 73.5\% (versus Bo2) of pairwise comparisons.
+Under Bradley-Terry Elo, AAD reaches 1610.1, ranking first by a margin of 85.7 points over the next baseline.

 \paragraph{Correspondence between Bo$N$ and AAD.} In Bo$N$ sampling, the expected reward of the selected sequence increases as $N$ grows, since sampling more candidates raises the likelihood of obtaining a higher-scoring response by chance. \cref{bon} shows that our method remains competitive even when compared against Bo$N$ sampling with the oracle reward model, despite the oracle being trained on ten times more data than $\pi_\textsc{dpo}$, and despite the oracle being also used for the evaluation.